BlackSaltFish/understandinges6/manuscript/10-Arrays.md

 In this code, a new `Int16Array` with two items is created.
 The items are read from and written to using their numeric indices, and those values are automatically stored and converted into int16 values as part of the operation.
 The similarities don't end there, though.

-I> Unlike regular arrays, you cannot change the size of a typed array using the `length` property.
+> Unlike regular arrays, you cannot change the size of a typed array using the `length` property.
 The `length` property is not writable, so any attempt to change it is ignored in non-strict mode and throws an error in strict mode.

 ### Common Methods